ansible/ansible/docsite/rst/playbooks_variables.rst

   * block vars (only for tasks in block)
   * task vars (only for the task)
   * extra vars

+Basically, anything that goes into "role defaults" (the defaults folder inside the role) is the most malleable and easily overridden.
+Anything in the vars directory of the role overrides previous versions of that variable in namespace.
+The idea here to follow is that the more explicit you get in scope, the more precedence it takes with command line ``-e`` extra vars always winning.
+Host and/or inventory variables can win over role defaults, but not explicit includes like the vars directory or an ``include_vars`` task.

 .. rubric:: Footnotes